Sirivik/sirivik/site/content/vision/_index.en.md

   title: Why this project matters
   subtitle: ""
 cardList:
-  - title: "Sirivik’s current facility limits its program capacity. "
+  - title: Sirivik’s current facility limits our program capacity
     description: "At current, our space is too limited to host all the individuals that access our program.
 As a result our meal services are predominately take out and our kitchen cooking activities are limited in numbers and are